— Structured Cabling · Office

 How this preset reads — the engineering view.

-Single-floor structured cabling is the simplest geometry but still benefits from estimator discipline — the cable order, jack-and-patch-panel count and rack-unit budget are the three numbers that move the BOQ.
+Single-floor structured cabling is the simplest geometry but still benefits from estimator discipline — the indicative cable order, the patch-panel count and the IDF count are the numbers that frame the BOQ.

 This preset assumes 50 user desk drops, 8 wireless access points and 12 CCTV cameras, all terminating to a single rack in the floor's IT closet.
-Average run length is set to 30 m — short for an office (5–8 m to nearest cluster) but realistic when you include the rack-to-furthest-corner runs.
+Average run length works out to about 30 m for this floor plate — short for an office (5–8 m to nearest cluster) but realistic once you include the rack-to-furthest-corner runs.

 Cat6A is the recommended cable grade for new installs of this scale — supports 10 GbE to the desk for future-proofing and PoE++ for AP / camera power.
 Cat6 is acceptable for legacy / cost-sensitive deployments but is increasingly tight on PoE budgets.